poanetwork/token-wizard/README.md

 ## Support

 This open source software is currently unsupported.
-You can create an issue in the in the [Github Issues section](https://github.com/poanetwork/token-wizard/issues) and members of the open-source community may respond.
+You can create an issue in the [Github Issues section](https://github.com/poanetwork/token-wizard/issues) and members of the open-source community may respond.

 ## Disclaimer